Monday, October 5, 2009

 3.1 Phillip Lim dress available at Bird

-It made me remember that uhh...I like clothes.
-This sounds silly, but is important because I've been going through this guilt about liking fashion which is connected to my serious money guilt.
-I realized recently that I spent all my savings because I was so determined to live in New York and now I have nothing, except a few dresses by Isabel Marant and Tsumori Chisato--I worked at a very nice boutique and got the clothes free.
+It made me remember that uhh...I LIKE CLOTHES.
+This sounds silly, but it's important to me because I've been going through this guilt about liking fashion which is connected to my serious MONEY GUILT.
+I realized recently that I spent more than I would have liked to spend because I was so determined to live in New York and work in the fashion and retail industries.
+I often feel like I have a closet full of nice clothes whose combined costs total more than my current net worth.

 Who knew lemons could make me realize so much?